austenito/dotfiles/README.md

 # Usage

+## Installing

+1. `git clone git@github.com:austenito/dotfiles.git`
+2. Copy config.yml.sample to config.yml
+3. Edit the config.yml to include your environment settings
+4. `DOTFILES_DIR=<dir where you cloned dotfiles> rake install`

+After installation, you might want to add `DOTFILES_DIR` into your .zshrc or equivalent file.
+This will allow you to update your vim plugins if you add new ones.

 ## Configuration

 * Set an ENV variable `DOTFILES_DIR` pointing to the directory where you cloned this repo.

 Environment specific settings are found in `config.yml`.